ChongyaSong/YouML/README.md

 (beginners could download and use any installer to simplify the installation)<br />
 https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html

-2. Opening a command prompt/terminal and navigating to the uncompressed folder YouML.
+2. Opening a command prompt/terminal and navigating to the uncompressed folder YouML (reminder: installing YouML outside the folder YouML will result in `ModuleNotFoundError`).

 3. `conda config --append channels conda-forge`<br />
 This command enables your conda to download dependencies from conda-forge repository because a few dependencies and/or specific versions are not available in the default repository.

 4. `conda create --name YouML --file Dependency.txt --yes`<br />
-This command creates a new conda virtual environment called “YouML” (case-insensitive) in which all dependencies are installed.
+This command creates a new conda virtual environment named “YouML” (case-insensitive) in which all dependencies are installed.

 5. `conda activate YouML`<br />
 This command brings you into the conda virtual environment YouML.